lineality/Online_Voting_Using_One_Time_Pads/README.md

 Part of an online system may be to increase the number of channels by which people can try to vote, and possibly have a backup-pad.
 Thereby, if bad-agents shut down the main channel for sending in votes (which may be a single point of failure) the process will not be disrupted.

-# A Practical Voting Software Package
+# A Practical Election Management Package

 #### Features of a practical voting software package:
 1. secure messages between office and voter? (one time pad?)